 - The head judge is the final authority on correct or incorrect answers.

 Correct title & correct author – 2 points

 Correct title & no author – 1 point

 Correct author & no title – 1 point

 Author and title do not match – 0 points

-All scores are based on written answers only.
+All scores are based on typed answers only.

 - An award ceremony will take place on Zoom on Tuesday, March 9, 2021 at 6pm to announce the winners.